Overview of Compliances for Single-Use Plastic

 Upon fulfilling the said requirement, the applicant has to apply for a second permit via the prescribed application.
 Now this very permit shall act as final approval for commencing the operation.

-Documents required for applying for NOC from SPCB
+Necessary Papers required for applying for NOC from SPCB

 Fire NOC is compulsory for facilities prone to fire-related mishaps.
 For securing Fire NOC, one has to file an application with the respective fire department.
 Upon application submission, the said authority may pay a visit to the applicant facility to make some legal checks, such as the availability of fire preventive equipment, presence of an EVAC plan in case of fire-related accidents, etc.